Thomas Bertrand-Hudon: Professional career

 At the 2023 CFL Combine, Bertrand-Hudon finished first in the shuttle (4.16 seconds).

 He was selected by the Saskatchewan Roughriders of the Canadian Football League (CFL) in the fourth round, with the 30th overall pick, of the 2023 CFL draft.
 He officially signed with the team on May 8, 2023.
 Bertrand-Hudon dressed in all 18 games for the Roughriders during his rookie year in 2023, rushing 13 times for 96 yards and two touchdowns, catching two passes for 12 yards, and returning 11 kicks for 268 yards.
+He also posted ten tackles on special teams.
 Both of his touchdowns came in the final two minutes of the 33–26 loss to the BC Lions on September 29, 2023.

-On August 16, 2024, against the Montreal Alouettes, Bertrand-Hudon became the first professional football player to wear a Guardian Cap during a regular season game.
+Bertrand-Hudon was placed on the one-game injured list on July 3, 2024, and activated from the injured list on July 12.
+On August 16, 2024, against the Montreal Alouettes, he became the first professional football player to wear a Guardian Cap during a regular season game.
+Bertrand-Hudon was moved to the practice roster on November 8, and placed on the one-game injured list again on November 9, 2024, before the Roughriders' West Final playoff game against the Winnipeg Blue Bombers.
+He dressed in 17 regular season games overall during the 2024 season, totaling 17 rushing attempts for 103 yards and one touchdown, five kickoff returns for 128 yards, seven special teams tackles, and one forced fumble.

+Bertrand-Hudon was placed on the one-game injured list on June 13, 2025, activated from the injured list on June 19, placed on the six-game injured list on July 10, placed on the one-game injured list again on September 26, and activated from the injured list on October 2, 2025.
+He dressed in six games overall for Saskatchewan in 2025, rushing 34 times for 166 yards and one touchdown while also catching six passes on six targets for 38 yards and one touchdown.
+On November 16, 2025, the Roughriders won the 112th Grey Cup against the Montreal Alouettes by a score of 25–17.